-You can check which qualifications are required for admission in the Study Manifesto of the master programme in which you are interested.
+You can check which qualifications are required for admission on the page of the master programme in which you are interested.
 You can apply either with a Diploma Supplement issued by your home university, with a Statement of comparability issued by the Italian Information Centre on Academic Mobility and Equivalence (CIMEA), or with a Declaration of Equivalent Value issued by an Italian embassy or consulate.

 Students can apply for an income-based study grant to the Ufficio per il diritto allo studio universitario.
 The grants vary between €1,400 and €5,800 per year.
 If students obtain a study grant, they will also get a refund of the tuition fees.
 The student association sh.asus helps students with the application for this type of scholarship.

 Those who, after the first year, get an average grade of 27/30 for their exams, are eligible to apply for scholarships based on merit rather than income.